Repair Stripped Threads In Aluminum

 Thread Insert Kits

-There are many styles and brands out there, one of the most well-known being HeliCoil.
+There are many styles and brands out there, but the oldest and most well-known is HeliCoil.

-The HeliCoil installation tool is a black plastic rod with a hook on the threaded end, and a square drive on the other.
+Helicoil kits are sold individually, or you can buy a master kit which contains several sizes.
+Either way, a special tool is included, which is a black plastic rod with a hook on the threaded end, and a square drive on the other.

-I have several older HeliCoil kits with the diamond-style handle.
+I have several old HeliCoil kits with a diamond-style handle.
 These also work well, but the newer version makes it easier to install an insert deeper into a hole.

 Stainless Steel Thread Inserts